 Judge Bissoon permits exhibits to be provided to the jury for their deliberations, so long as counsel agree upon the exhibits that are to be provided and the exhibits are not contraband.

-3. Jury Requests to Read Back Testimony or Replay Tapes During
+3. Jury Requests to Read Back Testimony or Replay Tapes During Deliberations:

-Where appropriate, Judge Bissoon will permit the reading back of testimony to the jury.
+Where appropriate, Judge Bissoon will permit the reading back of testimony or recorded evidence to the jury.

 4. Jury Questions: